clj-easy/graal-docs/CLJ-1472/README.md

 **Testing**

 - Update `deps.edn` to reflect the Clojure version you want to test.
-Verify that you are using the patched version of spec using `clojure -Spath`.
+Verify that you are using the patched version of spec using `clojure -Stree`.

 - If the `native-image` binary is not on the `PATH`, set either:
   - the `GRAALVM_HOME` environment variable to the location of your GraalVM